The India Guide

 Why do I spend so much time in India?
 My brand Beau & Ro produces it's apparel exclusively in our fair trade factory, Olive Workshop which gives me the privilege of traveling to India often!
 Xx - Sara

-PS.
+P.S.
 I wear so much Beau & Ro in India!

 Jaipur